lambdagrid/lambdagrid-mfi/docs/examples/Building-Your-First-Feature.md

 When you run `npm start` in the root directory of your repository, you should be able to see your read-only React view on `localhost:8080`.

+> We used the `get view` method with the ReactViews package.
+Learn more about it [here](https://docs.lambdagrid.com/api-reference/reactviews).

 ### Step 1.2: Change the React view to use `props` instead of hardcoding

 The next step is to remove the hard-coding from the React view.
 Replace them all with `props`.